Moh23John/windows-11-taskbar-styling-guide/Themes/Bubbles/Bubbles(White)/README.md

-# Bubbles theme (White Accents) for Windows 11 Taskbar Styler
+# Bubbles theme (White Accents, Minimalistic) for Windows 11 Taskbar Styler

 This is a modified version of the original Bubbles theme made by [m417z](https://github.com/m417z).
 Modified by [Moh23John](https://github.com/Moh23John)
 I have made a few changes, with the main focus of changing the accents to white.
 The theme is meant for certain taskbar settings.
-Since labels, the search box as a whole are not meant to be used here, I have excluded the settings which change them.
+Since labels, the search box as a whole are not meant to be used here, I have excluded the code which changes them.
 I have given a screenshot of taskbar settings to copy down below.
+I have also included a JSONC file, which has comments which tell you what (almost) each line of code does.
+This helps you customize the taskbar if you like, and you can also use the information from the JSONC here to customize the original Bubbles theme.

 ## Installation